 And it gets more difficult to surprise me because I see a lot of images.

+Do you prefer horizontal, vertical or diagonal lines in your artworks?
 If you put Piet Mondrian and Sebastian Stoskopff (17th century still life painter) together, you would roughly get what I intend with my paintings – it’s the materiality of Stoskopff and the intellectuality of Mondrian.
 My perception of what images can illustrate nowadays oscillate between Mondrian’s crystal clear, imaginary spatiality and the cave-like spaciousness of Stoskopff.

 If I look at your artwork, I always find rooms in the background.
 Are these rooms connected, e.g. in the same house or are they isolated rooms on their own?
+The rooms are isolated which has to do with the room of things:

 An object demands certain space.